A. Review. The board of directors shall review the salary ordinance as conditions require.

 1. Ordinance No. 1270, Employer-Employee Relations, Procedures, Rules and Policies.

-3. Memorandum of agreement between Coachella Valley Water District and the association of Coachella Valley Water District managers (ACVWDM) dated January 1, 2016.
+3. Memorandum of agreement between Coachella Valley Water District and the Association of Coachella Valley Water District Managers (ACVWDM), dated January 1, 2019.

-4. Memorandum of agreement between Coachella Valley Water District and association of supervisory support evaluation team (ASSET) dated April 1, 2017.
+4. Memorandum of agreement between Coachella Valley Water District and Association of Supervisory Support Evaluation Team (ASSET), dated April 1, 2016.

-5. Deerings Military and Veteran’s Code including § 395 thereof.
+5. Deerings Military and Veteran’s Code including Section 395 thereof.

 D. General Manager’s Authority.
 The general manager is hereby authorized to make administrative decisions necessary to implement this chapter and to expedite district services.